RupankarCh/my-notes/Linux/Directory/readme.md

 ### Path: `/etc/fstab`

 **Data:**
-Used to permanently mount filesystems.
+Used to permanently mount filesystems, This file contains a permanent list of all disk partitions and storage devices that the system should automatically mount at boot time.

 Defines disk partitions and mount points.